-The Journal Articles page on the Human Services & Social Work Library Resource Guide provides a list of relevant journals and databases.
+Key Journal Databases are listed on the Human Services & Social Work Library Resource Guide.

 Visit the Social Sciences Journal Databases listing for all potentially useful databases in your area.
 Note that you don't have to use every database for every assignment - but nor should you restrict your search to one database only.

-When you go into a journal database you will notice that many of them feature multiple search boxes that are stacked one above the other in rows.
+When you go into a library database you will notice that many of them feature multiple search boxes that are stacked one above the other in rows.

 Think of each row as a train of thought.
 For example, if you were searching for an article about a community group and the Murray-Darling Basin, you could use a new row for each element of your topic.
 In this case you might search for:

 1st search row: "Murray-Darling Basin"